rfatcakr/ToDoList_Client/README.md

-This is the first week for and the first project with React a bit spaghetti :\
+This is the first week and the first project with React a bit spaghetti :\
 ## Setup

 Go cloned proje folder